ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/1st Level/Cinder.md

 - **Stats**:
 	- 1d8 + 1 Fire Damage from the Fire Mote. (+1d8 Fire Damage)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 9 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 fire damage.
+For every 9 psyfocus spent above the normal cost for this psycast, the mote deals an additional 1d8 fire damage.